 Things I Love About Traveling History

-I’m not usually a big history fan, but when it comes to traveling I really love to know the history about every place I visit.
+I’m not usually a big history fan, but when it comes to traveling, I really love to know the history of every place I visit.
 By learning the history of a place I get a better appreciation and understanding of why things are the way they are there.
+Reasons to Travel More

 Things I Love About Traveling Food

-Food (not just eating it) is a big part of travel for me.
-I love going to supermarkets, little boutiques and markets, and can literally spend hours just looking at strange new and interesting food items which I’ve never seen before.
+Food, and not just eating it, is a big part of travel for me.
+I love going to supermarkets, cafes, little boutiques, and outdoor markets, and can literally spend hours just looking at new, interesting, and sometimes strange food items which I’ve never seen before.

 Things I Love About Traveling The People